Joni James, million-selling pop singer of 1950s, dies at 91

 After she performed on singer Johnnie Ray’s popular TV show, reportedly as a last-minute substitute, a deluge of fan letters drew the attention of the show’s sponsor, an appliance merchandiser.
 A representative with the advertiser then steered her to MGM Records, which signed her in 1952.
 Her single “Why Don’t You Believe Me?” stayed on the charts for weeks and established her as an overnight recording star.

-She never again generated the level of commercial fervor that greeted that debut single, but she maintained a steady output of pop songs for the next dozen years before mostly dropping out of the business, except for periodic concert and nightclub engagements and appearances at U.S. military posts overseas.
+She never again generated the level of commercial fervor that greeted that debut single, but she maintained a steady output of pop songs for the next dozen years before mostly dropping out of the business, except for periodic concert and nightclub engagements, and appearances at U.S. military posts overseas.
 Acquaviva, whom she had wed in 1956, developed a severe case of diabetes, and by 1964 she was needed to care for him and their two children.

 “I became the nurse and the Italian mother,” Ms. James told the Times.
 “I wanted to be near my family.
 Besides, I couldn’t possibly turn away from Tony.
 He was in a wheelchair for years.
 They were going to amputate his leg at one point because of gangrene, but we saved it.
 I used to bathe the leg six times a day.”